Trevi Fountain in Rome

 When you purchase the ticket for the Colosseum you will also have included the Palatine Hill.
 Although it is not that well known and not that spectacular, it is still impressive to look around at the birthplace of Rome.

-Walking around the Colosseum you will encounter many historical artifacts and constructions like the Arch of Constantine or of Nero.
+Walking around the Colosseum you will encounter many historical artefacts and constructions like the Arch of Constantine or of Nero.
 Look around and then head towards the Roman Forum.
 Admire buildings that resisted the test of time, and still found here from the founding of Rome.
-You don’t have to pay an entry fee.
+These places don’t have any additional entry fees to pay and they are less crowded than the area around the Colosseum, but definitely worth visiting.

-When you walk past this building it is impossible not to notice that it has a unique design.
+The next place on your Itinerary in Rome is quite unique.
+When you walk past this building it is impossible not to notice that it has such a different design.
 The buildings in Rome usually have an orange or yellow hue, but this one is enormous and painted in white and covered with white marble.
+This is L’Altare della Patria.

 You have to climb the stairs to get inside, and it wasn’t quite pleasing to do that in the middle of the summer, but the view from the top made it worth it.
 In the first rooms you can walk around for free and then you have to buy a ticket to access the main exhibitions.
 You can take the elevator to go on the terrace for 10€.

-Arrived by train 3 hours before departure because I wasn’t sure if I will need more time since I didn’t purchase the ticket before.
-But that was the best way to spend 4 days in Rome.
+Arrived by train to the airport, 3 hours before departure, because I wasn’t sure if I will need more time since I didn’t purchase the ticket before.
+But that was for sure the best way to spend 4 days in Rome.
 Arrivederci Roma!

 Similar Posts